logicalclocks/maggy/docs/hpo/strategies.md

 This strategy is a combination of random search and early stopping.
-ASHA tackles large-scale hyperparameter optimization problems, and it is especially useful for challenges that need a high number of parallelism (i.e. there are a lot of HPs and a lot of workers are available).
+ASHA tackles large-scale hyperparameter optimization problems, and it is especially useful for challenges that need a high number of parallelism (i.e. there are a lot of hparams and a lot of workers are available).

 ```py
 def training_function():